matiasmicheletto/oilfield-operations-benchmark/readme.md

 ### Setup
 Ensure you have the required dependencies:

-`pip install numpy pyyaml networkx scipy matplotlib`
+`pip install numpy pyyaml networkx scipy matplotlib scikit-image`

 Or install from [`requirements.txt`](requirements.txt):